Tanukrishna/Time-Series-Forecasting-of-Sales/README.md

 # Time-Series-Forecasting-of-Sales

 ### Objective:
-To build a model to forecast sales of a sovenior shop for the next 5 years.
+To build a model to forecast sales of a souvenir shop for the next 5 years.

 ### Info on Data: